On the Bogolubov-de Gennes Equations: Introduction

-\paragraph{\bf Normal states.} For $b=0$, we can choose $a=0$.
-In this case, if we drop the direct and exchange self-interactions from $h_{\g a \mu}$, then, as was mentioned above, the normal state is given by \eqref{Gam-sol-diag}, with $a=0$.
-This result can be extended to the situation when the direct and exchange self-interactions are present (\cite{Ha}).

-These are normal translationally invariant states.
-For $b\ne 0$, the simplest normal states are the magnetically translation (mt-) invariant ones.
-The existence of the mt-invariant normal states for $b\ne 0$ is stated in

 \begin{theorem} Drop the exchange term $v^\sharp \gamma$ and let $|\int v|$ be small.
-Then the BdG equations have a mt-invariant normal solution, which is unique in among even, in the sense of the definition \eqref{even}, solutions.
+Then the BdG equations \eqref{Gam-eq} - \eqref{a-eq} on the space $I^{2,1}\times I^{2,2}\times \frachbvec^{2}$ have a mt-invariant solution, unique on the set of even (in the sense of the definition \eqref{even}), mt-invariant states.